revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Aspects

+Aspects are additional Personality Characteristics that adds **detail, depth, and breadth** to a character.
+They can be additional Traits, Ideals, Bonds or Flaws, or something entirely different.
+They provide a resource to **spark player creativity** as they play their character and a foundation as they act in character.
+Mechanically they can be used by a player to make in game situations more potent or authentic to petition the DM for Inspiration.
+The more a character has the easier it will be to find one to invoke.

+#### Creating Aspects

+Aspects are a word or phrase that describes something **unusual or special** about a character.
+They describe personality traits, important details about your past, relationships you have with others, titles you possess, madness and sanity, reputations you have, obligations to others, problems you're dealing with, goals you're working towards and more.

 An Aspect is a phrase that defines a truth about a character.
 A good aspect should:
-* have both positive and negative elements
+* **Clear:** Be worded so that it can be invoked
-* reveal something about the character, something they may not even know
+* **Compelling:** Reveal something interesting about the character, something they may not even know
-* be worded so that it can be invoked
+* **Double-Edged:** Have elements that are potentially both positive and negative

+Additional advice on creating an excellent Aspect can be found in the [FATE SRD](https://fate-srd.com/fate-core/making-good-aspect "Making A Good Aspect").

+\columnbreak

+#### Gaining Aspects

+Your character should pick up an additional Aspect about **once per level**.
+While core Aspects to your character may never change, other Aspects will be gained and lost as the game is played.

 #### Example Aspects

 * A Wall is Just a Door That Doesn't Know It
 * Absent minded
 * Addicted
-* Agile as a cat... but twice as curious.
+* Agile as a cat... but twice as curious
-* All for One and One for All
 * Always Guilty
 * Always in debt
 * Always Surviving, Never Living
-* Artist
 * Attacking is the best defense
-* Believer
 * Bloodline, (royal / racial / divine / unusual / immortal)
 * Born in the Saddle
-* Butt Ugly
 * CHARGE!
 * Cowardly
 * Crazy